High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

-Our first motivating dataset comes from \citet{CKDdata}, which identified important biomarkers for chronic kidney disease (CKD).
-The dataset contains measurements from $n = 400$ patients.
-For each patient, we observe two outcomes, an indicator of whether they have CKD and their urine-specific gravity (SG), a continuous measurement of the concentration of waste products in urine.
-We further observe $p = 24$ covariates, which include the results from several clinical lab tests (e.g., albumin, hemoglobin, and random blood glucose) and indicators of other health conditions (e.g., diabetes, hypertension, anemia, coronary artery disease). \citet{CKDdata} identified 10 covariates as significantly predictive of CKD status.
-In our re-analysis, we compared how well \texttt{mixed-mSSL}, \texttt{mt-MBSP}, \texttt{sepSSL}, and \texttt{sepglm} recovered these known biomarkers and predicted CKD status and SG.
-Although this dataset lies in the classical regime where $n > p$, the \texttt{mmrr} method failed to converge during model fitting and consequently threw errors, preventing its inclusion in our comparison.
+Our first application reanalyzes the CKD dataset of \citet{CKDdata} ($n=400$).
+Outcomes are (i) CKD status (binary) and (ii) urine specific gravity (SG, continuous).
+We consider $p=24$ covariates (clinical labs such as albumin, hemoglobin, random blood glucose; comorbidities such as diabetes, hypertension, anemia, CAD). \citet{CKDdata} reported 10 biomarkers predictive of CKD.
+We compare \texttt{mixed-mSSL}, \texttt{mt-MBSP}, \texttt{sepSSL}, and \texttt{sepglm}; although $n>p$, \texttt{mmrr} failed to converge and is omitted.

-\Cref{tab:ckd_metrics} summarizes variable selection performance for CKD.
-All methods consistently identified three key biomarkers: albumin, hemoglobin, and diabetes; see \Cref{tab:ckd_selected_list} for the full list of selected variables. \texttt{mixed-mSSL} identified six of the 10 biomarkers with the highest precision (0.86), accuracy (0.79), and specificity (0.93), indicating excellent balance between false positives and false negatives.
-In contrast, \texttt{mt-MBSP} and \texttt{sepSSL} were more conservative, each identifying only four true biomarkers, with \texttt{sepSSL} having lower specificity and precision due to additional false positives.
-On the other hand, \texttt{sepglm} selected significantly more biomarkers (16 in total) and achieved the highest sensitivity (0.90) but substantially lower specificity (0.50) and accuracy (0.56), highlighting a trade-off between identifying true biomarkers and introducing false positives.
+\Cref{tab:ckd_metrics} summarizes selection against the 10 gold standards.
+All methods recover albumin, hemoglobin, and diabetes (full lists in Table~S4.1). \texttt{mixed-mSSL} identifies 6 out of 10 with the highest precision (0.86), accuracy (0.79), and specificity (0.93), indicating the best FP/FN balance. \texttt{mt-MBSP} and \texttt{sepSSL} are more conservative (4 true biomarkers each), with \texttt{sepSSL} incurring lower specificity/precision due to extra false positives. \texttt{sepglm} selects many variables (16), achieving the highest sensitivity (0.90) but low specificity (0.50) and accuracy (0.56).

-Interestingly, \texttt{mixed-mSSL} and \texttt{sepglm} were the only methods to identify random blood glucose (BGR) as an important predictor of CKD status.
-Previous studies \citep[e.g.,][]{KumarCKD,HassaneinCKD} have corroborated this association, noting that elevated blood glucose can increase blood pressure, placing additional strain on the kidneys and accelerating kidney damage.